Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 making them significantly more costly to operate compared to GSM and other more modern communications standards.[^7][^3]

-An important part of GSM is narrowband *time division multiple accession* (TDMA), which allows multiple people to use the same band of radio frequencies simultaneous, by switching between connections rapidly.
+An important part of GSM is narrowband *time division multiple accession* (TDMA), which allows multiple people to use the same band of radio frequencies simultaneous, by switching between connections rapidly every 4.615ms.
 This allows for higher throughput.
 This is allowed for by using digital techniques rather than analog techniques.[^7]

 In addition, GSM was *fully duplex* meaning uplink and downlink frequencies were different allowing you to simultaneously receive and transmit, which allows a lot more data to be sent.
 This need for additional frequencies was compensated for by the use of TDMA,